Date Yoshimura: Biography

 In an effort to overcome the fiscal crisis, the domain conducted a re-survey in 1725, followed by extensive land reform to uncover undeclared rice lands and to bring waste lands back under cultivation.
 However, these efforts were hampered by poor harvests due to inclement weather, and by the opposition of many landholders.

-In 1726, the position of Fushin bugyō was abolished, and is 1729 the number of gundai (district governors) was reduced from eight to four, all in an effort the streamline the domain administration and reduce expenses.
+In 1726, the position of Fushin bugyō was abolished, and in 1729 the number of gundai (district governors) was reduced from eight to four, all in an effort to streamline the domain administration and reduce expenses.
 On the positive side, the shogunate established a mint for copper coinage in Sendai, using locally mined copper, in 1727.
 The use of currency for transactions corresponding increased within the domain, and the domain also took steps to buy up all surplus rice from farmers and sell in Edo for a profit.
 It was claimed that most of the rice on sale in Edo in the early 18th century was from Sendai.
 In 1732, a very severe famine struck the Kansai region of Japan, but Sendai enjoyed a bumper crop that year and was able to ship a very large quantity of rice to the affected areas, making over 500,000 ryō in profits and to wipe out decades of debt at a single stroke.

 In 1743, Yoshimura retired in favor of his son, Date Munemura, and moved to his villa in Sodegasaki, where he died in 1752.
 He was posthumously elevated to Senior Third Rank in 1928.